 - Studytime compared to grades;

-What’s the big problem here?
+What’s the big problem with a study time app?

 You really want your Quantified Student Apps to be non-intrusive.
 You want to measure without asking the student.
 How do you do that with studytime?
 How do you find out if students are studying?
-ANd if you ask them, how do you prevent the data to be contained?
+And if you ask them, how do you prevent the data to be contained?